wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 # Forwarding messages

-When forwarding a message, the proxy MUST parse the PKESK and check the if the fingerprint embedded in the PKESK, as specified in {{I-D.ietf-openpgp-crypto-refresh}} section 5.1.2, matches the recipient's subkey fingerprint designated for forwarding.
+When forwarding a message, the proxy MUST parse the PKESK and check the if the fingerprint embedded in the PKESK, as specified in {{I-D.ietf-openpgp-crypto-refresh}} Section 5.1.2, matches the recipient's subkey fingerprint designated for forwarding.
 If the value differs, the proxy SHOULD NOT transform the message.
 If the key ID is set to version 0 for "anonymous recipient", see {{I-D.ietf-openpgp-crypto-refresh}}
-section 5.1.6, the proxy MAY transform all PKESKs in a message that it is supposed to forward.
+Section 5.1.6, the proxy MAY transform all PKESKs in a message that it is supposed to forward.
 In this case it SHOULD leave all key IDs unaltered to 0.

 The proxy MUST then check that the ephemeral does not belong to a small subgroup of the curve.
 This is done by parsing the MPI of an EC point as specified in {{I-D.ietf-openpgp-crypto-refresh}}
-section 5.1.5, multiplying by the integer 0x08.
+Section 5.1.5, multiplying by the integer 0x08.
 If this multiplication returns 0 the proxy MUST abort the forwarding and it MAY notify the sender, for instance by bouncing the message.
 If this multiplication returns any non-zero value the proxy can proceed with